RecruitingNot ApplicableNCT05039554

 OTHERValera Smartphone Application

 For those randomized to a cohort with the Valera app, the app (and cellphones if necessary) will be provided.
-The app is HIPAA compliant and IRB approved.
+The app is Health Insurance Portability and Accountability Act (HIPAA) compliant and Institutional Review Board (IRB) approved.
 It consists of 2 components: a participant-facing Smartphone Application and a corresponding online Care Manager Dashboard.
 Smartphones and internet access will be provided as needed for the 12-week study duration.

 OTHERTreatment as Usual